-The purpose of this course is to explain the reality of post-traumatic stress disorder (PTSD) and to explain ways to help those suffering to recover and live a healthy life post-trauma.
+The purpose of this course is to discuss the reality of post-traumatic stress disorder (PTSD) and to explain ways to help those suffering to recover and live a healthy life, post-trauma.

 At the conclusion of this course the learner will be able to: